Trump responds as Harley-Davidson announces plans to move more motorcycle production overseas

 News At Other State Sites:

-- Emerald ash borer continues to decimate trees 10 years after it was discovered in Wisconsi...7 hours ago

-- Happy #NationalCheeseDay!
-Here are 5 Wisconsin ways to celebrate cheese7 hours ago
+- Donald Trump threatens Harley-Davidson with tax hikes as he prepares to visit Wisconsin14 hours ago

-- Trump responds as Harley-Davidson announces plans to move more motorcycle production overs...7 hours ago
+- Trump responds as Harley-Davidson announces plans to move more motorcycle production overs...14 hours ago

-- Queen for a Day golf outing enjoys another big successful event9 hours ago

-- ‘Storm chasers’ looking to make a quick buck off home repairs10 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.